Insight-Services-APAC/azure-identity-and-access-powershell/EXO/README.md

 ### Get-IAEXORecipientsOnMicrosoft

-Retrieve's all recipients with an @something.onmicrosoft.com proxy address.
+Retrieve's all recipients with the @something.onmicrosoft.com smtp address.

 ```powershell
     <#